Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Theory–simulation comparison

 \subsection{Boundary layers at small $\Lambda_l$}

-In the presence of a weak $\Lambda_l$, i.e. a weak magnetic field, the velocity boundary layer follows the viscous skin layer solution (derived in appendix \ref{sec:stoBL}), in dash dotted violet, in figure \ref{fig:xRyViscoMagRotVThetaPhiSmallLambda} ($\Lambda_l=5\cdot10^{-3}$) for equatorial forcing.
-The inviscid MHD solutions (red dashed and azure dash dotted) result in negligible velocities.
-The viscomagnetic oscillatory solution (green solid) converge to the purely viscous boundary layer for the velocity.
-Including the second order viscous bulk flow, can help to reconcile the numerical results with the theory, as shown in the right insets of \ref{fig:xRyViscoMagRotVThetaPhiSmallLambda}b.
-The numerical radial velocity perturbation, orange dotted in figure \ref{fig:xRyViscoMagRotVThetaPhiSmallLambda}a, are perfectly captured by the higher order viscomagnetic oscillatory solution and the purely viscous boundary layer.
+In the presence of a weak $\Lambda_l$, i.e. a weak magnetic field, the velocity boundary layer follows the viscous skin layer solution (derived in appendix \ref{sec:stoBL}), in purple dashed, in figure \ref{fig:xRyViscoMagRotVThetaPhiSmallLambda} ($\Lambda_l=5\cdot10^{-3}$) for equatorial forcing.
+The inviscid MHD solutions (dark-red dashed and azure dash dotted) result in negligible velocities.
+The viscomagnetic oscillatory solution (green solid) converges to the purely viscous boundary layer for the velocity.
+Including the second order viscous bulk flow can help to reconcile the numerical results with the theory, as shown in the right insets of \ref{fig:xRyViscoMagRotVThetaPhiSmallLambda}b.
+The numerical radial velocity perturbation, orange dotted in figure \ref{fig:xRyViscoMagRotVThetaPhiSmallLambda}a, are perfectly captured by the higher-order viscomagnetic oscillatory solution and the purely viscous boundary layer.
 The viscomagnetic oscillatory solution (green solid) describes perfectly the magnetic field perturbations \ref{fig:xRyViscoMagRotMagThetaPhiSmallLambda}.
-Analogous agreement for both velocity and magnetic perturbations was found for polar forcing at small $\Lambda_l$.
+Analogous agreements for both velocity and magnetic perturbations were found for polar forcing at small $\Lambda_l$.